GenericName192/TaskFlow/README.md

 - As a manager, I want to ask the chatbot to assign a task to all my subordinates so that I can quickly delegate work.
 - As a user, I want the chatbot to list my pending tasks so that I can quickly review my workload.

+All have been achived at this point but the last chatbot story of giving a list of pending tasks however this will be added if I have time.

 ### wireframes

 Main page